-- It is part of a franchise which has previously proven successful in other regions (e.g. Sailor Moon).
+- It is part of a franchise that has previously proven to be successful in other regions (e.g. Sailor Moon).

 - It was made with the specific intention of being sold overseas (e.g. Sin and Punishment).

 - Its genre and/or sensibilities make it the sort of thing that would be exported in the absence of foreign fans clamoring for it.

 This is about media that's not exported for no obvious reason.

 Because of the Internet, people have become far more aware of works from abroad, including obscure ones that aren't aimed at their country at all.
 But, just because a Vocal Minority believes something from abroad should be released for them, doesn't mean their country is a viable market.
 The distributors have to think of the money.

 In this section, the following are not valid examples:

 - Audiovisual works — by nature, most audiovisual work is made explicitly for domestic consumption with little intention of exporting it.
 The only exception would be if it has already been released in some markets and proven successful.